Independence (song)

 "Independence" is a song recorded by Scottish singer and songwriter Lulu.
-It was released in 1993 by Dome, Parlophone and SBK as the first single from her eleventh album by the same name (1993), and was by many seen as the singer's comeback, after not releasing new material since 1982.
+It was released in 1993, by Dome, Parlophone and SBK Records, as the first single from her eleventh album by the same name (1993), and was by many seen as the singer's comeback, after not releasing new material since 1982.
 The song was written by Leon Ware and Winston Sela, and produced by Cary Baylis, Eliot Kennedy and Mike Ward.
 It became a hit in both Europe and the US, peaking at number 11 on the UK Singles Chart, number 34 on the Eurochart Hot 100 and number three on the US Billboard Hot Dance Club Play chart.
 The song received remixes by Brothers In Rhythm, C.J.
 Mackintosh and Tony Humphries, and a music video was also produced to promote the single.